abcdesktopio/libnss-extrausers-rpm/README.md

 # what is libnss-extrausers-rpm

-This repo `libnss-extrausers-rpm` is a port of `libnss-extrausers` from debian to package management system that runs on Red Hat Enterprise Linux (RHEL)
+This repo `libnss-extrausers-rpm` is a port of `libnss-extrausers` from debian to package management system that runs on Red Hat Enterprise Linux (RHEL).
-This repository build the package `libnss-extrausers` for rpm on `rockylinux:8` and `rockylinux:9`
+This repository build the `RPM` package of `libnss-extrausers` on `rockylinux:8` and `rockylinux:9`

 It creates release files for `amd64` and docker images for `amd64` and `arm64`.